Triathlon-Florida athlete becomes first with Down's Syndrome to complete Ironman

 His effort earned him a place in the Guinness World Records and thousands of social media followers have been inspired by his determination to tackle one of sport's toughest challenges.

-Spectators cheered as Nikic crossed the line on Saturday with his father Nik, who acted as guide, well after dark and with 14 minutes to spare to record a time.
+Spectators cheered as Nikic crossed the line on Saturday with his trainer Dan Grieb, who acted as guide, well after dark and with 14 minutes to spare to record a time.

 The official Ironman Twitter account said he had "shattered barriers" and proving "anything is possible!"